swiftlang/swift-evolution/proposals/0385-custom-reflection-metadata.md

 There are some problem domains in which it can be beneficial for a library author to let a client annotate within their own code certain declarations that the library should be made aware of, since requiring the client call an explicit API instead would be too onerous, repetitive, or easy to forget.

-One classic example is **testing**: there is a common pattern in unit testing libraries where users define a type that extends one of the library's types, they annotate some of its methods as tests, and the library locates and runs all tests automatically, after initializing a distinct instance of the containing type for each.
+One classic example is **testing**: there is a common pattern in unit testing libraries where users define a type that extends one of the library's types, they annotate some of its methods as tests, and the library locates, initializes, and runs all tests automatically.
 There is no official mechanism in Swift to implement this test discovery pattern today, however XCTest—the language's current de-facto standard test library—has longstanding workarounds:

 * On Apple platforms, XCTest relies on the Objective-C runtime to enumerate all subclasses of a known base class and their methods, and it considers all instance methods with a supported signature and name prefixed with "test" a test method.
 * On other platforms, XCTest is typically used from a package, and the Swift Package Manager has special logic to introspect build-time indexer data, locate test methods, and explicitly pass the list of discovered tests to XCTest to run.